 Cell phones have been a great technological development.
 They have allowed us to stay connected with our friends and family 24-7-365.
-Cell phones have brought the world to the palm of our hand.
+Cell phones have brought the world to the palm of our hands.
 It is estimated that 90% of American adults have a cell phone.
 Of the many popular services a cell phone provides, texting has become one of the most popular.
-So popular in fact, that texting has become a dangerous driving past time.
+So popular in fact, that texting has become a dangerous driving pastime.
 This is distracted driving.

 The National Highway Traffic Safety Administration reports that in 2010, distracted driving resulted in 18 percent of all fatal crashes, with 3,092 people killed and another 416,000 wounded.
 Even more alarming is the fact that 40 percent of all American teens say they have been in a car while the driver used a cell phone.
 11 percent of drivers aged 18-20 involved in an automobile accident that survived admitted they were sending or reading texts when the crashed.